 Temple of Kukulkan in Chichen Itza

 Just after the entrance to the Mayan ruins of Chichen Itza rises the Temple of Kukulkan, also called El Castillo in Spanish.
-Mysteriously he tells of long-forgotten Mayan knowledge; shows elements of mathematics, astronomy, geometry and acoustics.
+Mysteriously it tells of long-forgotten Mayan knowledge; shows elements of mathematics, astronomy, geometry and acoustics.
 In perfect symmetry, the most important building of the archaeological site of Chichen Itza represents a Mayan calendar, the Haab.
 That’s what the Maya solar calendar is called.
 A Haab year consists of 18 months with 20 days and one month with 5 days.
 Just like in our Gregorian calendar, this results in a 365-day year.

 On each of the four sides of the Kukulkan pyramid, 91 steps lead upwards.
 364 steps plus the final block, containing a temple, represents the number of days in a year.
 Interestingly, there are 4 figures on top, they are remaining of originally 20.
 Twenty is the number of days in a Mayan month.
-On each side were 5 figures to see, unfortunately, they are no longer preserved.
+On each side were 5 figures to see, but unfortunately, they are no longer preserved.
 Five is also an important number in Mayan mathematics.
 The Maya counted with hands and feet in twenties, 5 fingers per hand, 5 toes per foot.
 Thus, the months in the Mayan calendars have 20 days.

 In the Cosmo vision of the Maya – her world view – the earth is by no means a globe or disk.
-The Maya believed in a flat square with four cardinal points, above them the sky Ka’an and below them the underworld Xibalba.
-Often, this worldview is revealed in the Mayan Tree of Life with its 13 heavens and nine underworlds.
+The Maya believed in a flat square with four cardinal points.
+Above them, the sky Ka’an, and below them, the underworld Xibalba.
+Often, this world view is revealed in the Mayan Tree of Life, with its 13 heavens and nine underworlds.
 Some elements of this tree of life are built into the temple of Kukulkan.
 So the box on the top of the pyramid represents our earth as a quadrangle.
 This component is found in many Mayan constructions.
 Nine platforms to reach the earth square represent the nine underworlds in the Mayan underworld Xibalba.

 Kukulkan, god of the feathered serpent